coderaiser/cloudcmd/README.md

 Cloud Commander
 ===============

-Cloud Commander - two-panels file manager, totally writed on js.
+**Cloud Commander** - two-panels file manager, totally writed on js.
 View [demo](http://cloudcmd.cloudfoundry.com/ "demo").

 Benefits
 ---------------
-- full **browser compatibility** (ie6+,chrome,safari,opera,firefox);
+- full browser compatibility *(ie6+,chrome,safari,opera,firefox)*;
-- **responsible design**
+- responsible design
-- **one full page loading**, and then just one-time json-dir-listings loading (with refresh opportunity).
+- one full page loading, *and then just one-time json-dir-listings loading (with refresh opportunity).*
-- **caching readed directories** to localStorage
-(so if network will disconnected or something heppen with a signal, we definitely will can work cached copy of directory listings);
+- caching readed directories *to localStorage (for now) (so if network will disconnected or something heppen with a signal, we definitely will can work cached copy of directory listings)*;
-- **key binding**
+- key binding
-- **disabled js support** (working in limited mode).
+- disabled js support *(working in limited mode)*.
-- **automated minification** client js-files and onstart-reading Cloud manager files on server starting.
+- automated minification *client js-files and onstart-reading Cloud manager files on server starting.*

-Cloud Commander using all benefits of js, so if js is disabled, we moves to limited mode.
+**Cloud Commander** using all benefits of js, so if js is disabled, we moves to *limited mode*.

 Limited-mode features:
 ---------------